ageev/SmartHome/adguard/README.md

 Pros of Pi-hole:
 - opensource & community driven

-*Nice alternative is to use nextdns.io
+*Nice alternative is to use nextdns.io (fully cloud-based solution)*

 # Step 1.
 Installation
 - adjust and copy the docker compose content to your docker compose file (e.g. to /volume1/docker/docker-compose.yml)